cric96/experiment-2021-swarm-intelligence-si/README.md

 :+1:

-In this experiment there are four joined cluster that follows a gaussian distribution.
+In this experiment, there are four joined clusters that follow a gaussian distribution.
 Moreover, there is one disjointed cluster from the others.